Tinkerforge/doc/source/Tutorials/Tutorial.rst

 The master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
-Every driver Brick in the stack needs to be powered by its own onboard power-connector.
+Every driver Brick in the stack needs to be powered by its own on-board power-connector.
 To again reduce wiring and save space it is possible to use a
-:ref:`Power Supply Board <product_overview_powersupplies>`, which
+:ref:`Power Supply <product_overview_powersupplies>`, which
-is attached at the bottom of the stack (below the master).
+is attached at the bottom of the stack (below the Master Brick).
 These boards power the stacks internal power signal.
-That means, that each driver Brick which is not powered by its onboard power-connector is powered through the stack by the power supply board.
+That means, that each driver Brick which is not powered by its on-board power-connector is powered through the stack by the Power Supply.

-Additionally the power supply board creates a 5V signal to power the devices of the stack.
-No power is drawn from the PC if a power supply board is used.
+Additionally the Power Supply creates a 5V signal to power the devices of the stack.
+No power is drawn from the PC if a Power Supply is used.
 This is especially useful if a small embedded device is utilized to control the Bricks and Bricklets, since it might not be able to deliver the needed power.

-The master of the stack can measure the voltage and the current flow of the power supply connected to the power supply board.
+The master of the stack can measure the voltage and the current flow of the connected power supply.

 .. note::

-   Each driver Brick switches automatically to the stack internal power signal if no external supply is attached over the onboard power-connector.
+   Each driver Brick switches automatically to the stack internal power signal if no external supply is attached over the on-board power-connector.
 Keep this in mind!

 In the following we extend the previous part by attaching a Master Brick